 Sexual harassment in any form is strictly forbidden in school, on school grounds, on buses or at school-related activities.
-Any student who believes that he or she is a victim of sexual harassment should talk to a teacher, the Dean of Students, the Executive Director, or another adult in a position of authority in the school as soon as possible.
+Sexual harassment is a major breach of school discipline and may lead to serious and immediate disciplinary action, including suspension or expulsion.
+Any student who believes that he or she is a victim of sexual harassment should talk to a parent or to an adult in a position of authority at the school such as a teacher, the Dean or the Executive Director.
 Students should not try to solve sexual harassment issues alone.
 Any complaints or reports of sexual harassment shall be thoroughly investigated by the Executive Director or a designee.